 The analysis proceeds as follows.
 First, I discuss the identification of social welfare under interference.
 Identification relies on the unconfoundedness of treatment assignments and of the sampling indicators.
 I then study semi-parametric estimators for the welfare and analyze the performance of the estimated policy.
-I show that under regularity conditions, the regret of the estimated policy scales at the rate $1/\sqrt{n_e}$, whenever the maximum degree (i.e., the number of neighbors) is uniformly bounded (e.g., De Paula et al., 2018).
+I show that under regularity conditions, the regret of the estimated policy scales at the rate $1/\sqrt{n_e}$ , whenever the maximum degree (i.e., the number of neighbors) is uniformly bounded (e.g., De Paula et al., 2018).
 If the maximum degree grows with the population size, the rate depends on the degree, and converges to zero when the degree grows at an appropriate slower rate than n.
 Finally, I derive lower bounds that guarantee a maximin convergence rate of the regret with a bounded degree.
 Throughout the analysis, I do not impose assumptions on the (joint) distribution of characteristics used for targeting and on the network other than restrictions on the maximum degree.

 A condition for these results to hold is that the optimization procedure achieves the insample optimum.
-I guarantee it by casting the problem in a mixed-integer linear program.
-I show that a linear representation of spillover effects in the objective function can be achieved by introducing additional linear constraints and binary decision variables.
+I guarantee it by showing that we can cast the problem in a mixed-integer linear program.

-The derivations present several challenges: (i) individuals depend on neighbors' assignments that I control through contraction inequalities; (ii) statistical dependence invalidates standard symmetrization arguments (Wainwright, 2019); and (iii) in the presence of observational studies with networks, machine-learning estimators may present non-vanishing bias even when existing methods are employed (Chernozhukov et al., 2018).
+The derivations present several challenges: (i) individuals depend on neighbors' assignments that I control through contraction inequalities; (ii) statistical dependence invalidates standard symmetrization arguments (Wainwright, 2019); and (iii) in the presence of observational studies with networks, machine-learning estimators may present non-vanishing bias even when using existing methods (e.g., Athey and Wager, 2021).
 For (iii), I introduce a novel cross-fitting algorithm for networked observations and characterize its properties.

-I study the numerical properties of the method using data from Cai et al. (2015) and design a policy that informs farmers about insurance benefits to increase insurance take-up.
-The NEWM method leads to (out-of-sample) improvements in insurance take-up up to thirty percentage points to methods that ignore network effects (Kitagawa and Tetenov, 2018; Athey and Wager, 2021).
-I obtain these improvements despite not using network information in the design of the policy.
-Finally, I present several extensions, including trimming when individuals present poor overlap due to a large maximum degree, different target and sampled populations, and spillovers over the non-compliance (in the Appendix).
+I study the numerical properties of the method using data from Cai et al. (2015).
+I design a policy that informs farmers about insurance benefits to increase insurance take-up.
+The NEWM method leads to (out-of-sample) improvements in insurance take-up up to thirty percentage points compared to methods that ignore network effects (Kitagawa and Tetenov, 2018; Athey and Wager, 2021).
+I obtain these improvements despite not using network information for the design of the policy.
+Finally, I present several extensions, including trimming when individuals present poor overlap due to a large maximum degree, different target, and sampled populations, and spillovers over non-compliance (in the Appendix).

 This paper builds on the growing literature on statistical treatment choice (Kitagawa and Tetenov, 2018, 2019; Athey and Wager, 2021; Mbakop and Tabord-Meehan, 2016; Armstrong and Shen, 2015; Bhattacharya and Dupas, 2012; Hirano and Porter, 2009; Stoye, 2009, 2012; Tetenov, 2012; Zhou et al., 2018), and classification (Elliott and Lieli, 2013; Boucheron et al., 2005, among others).
-Different from previous references, here I estimate the policy when treatments generate spillovers.
+Unlike previous references, I estimate the policy when treatments generate spillovers here.
 This paper is the first to study the properties of targeting on networks in the context of the empirical welfare maximization literature.

 A conceptual difference from the i.i.d. setting with single and multi-valued treatments as in Kitagawa and Tetenov (2018), Zhou et al. (2018) is that here individuals depend on neighbors' assignments, whereas treatments are individual-specific.
-This structure permits the population network not to be observable, with the complexity of the function class bounded using the maximum degree.
-The second difference is that individuals exhibit dependence and arguments based on i.i.d. sampling such as symmetrization fail here.
+This structure permits the population network to be unobserved.
+In addition, I can bound the complexity of the function class using properties of the maximum degree.
+The second difference is that individuals exhibit dependence and arguments based on i.i.d. sampling, such as symmetrization, fail here.
 Optimization differs because individuals depend on neighbors' treatments.

-This paper connects the literature on statistical treatment choice with that on targeting on networks.
-I provide an overview below and a more extensive discussion in Section 2.5.
+This paper connects the literature on treatment choice with the one on targeting and networks.
+I provide an overview below and an extensive discussion in Section 2.5.